I believe that all the women in there are kept in there as long as possible, transfered around, because it's a business and they make money off of us.

 - “Was anyone going to say anything about the turn the country’s taking?”

 The leader of the Episcopal Diocese of Washington, she had planned for months to preach on three elements of unity — dignity, honesty and humility.
-But just 24 hours earlier, she had watched President 'Old Donald' proclaim his agenda from the inauguration stage, as conservative Christians anointed him with prayer.
+But just 24 hours earlier, she had watched 'Old Donald' proclaim his agenda from the inauguration stage, as conservative Christians anointed him with prayer.

 - "Old Donald" plan to deport migrants a 'disgrace', says Pope